 Data Breach Notification Purposes.
 We may use or disclose your Health Information to provide legally required notices of unauthorized access to or disclosure of your Health Information.

 Other Uses and Disclosures When Required or Authorized by Law.
-We may disclose Health Information to the following when required or authorized by law: Coroners, medical examiners and funeral directors; organ and tissue donation organizations; the military; national security and intelligence activities; protective services to the President; workers’ compensation issues; inmates or individuals in custody of a correctional institution or law enforcement official.
+We may disclose Health Information to the following when required or authorized by law: Coroners, medical examiners and funeral directors; organ and tissue donation organizations; the military; for national security and intelligence activities; protective services to the President; regarding workers’ compensation issues; or concerning inmates or individuals in custody of a correctional institution or law enforcement official.

 Individuals Involved in Your Care or Payment for Your Care.
 Unless you object, we may disclose to a member of your family, a relative, a close friend or any other person you identify, your Health Information that directly relates to that person’s involvement in your health care.
 For example, if a family member calls us with prior knowledge of a claim, we may confirm whether or not the claim has been received and paid.
 If you are unable to communicate, such as in an emergency, we may disclose such information as necessary if we determine that it is in your best interest based on our professional judgment.